osresearch/disassembly/README.md

 functions that you might not expect.

-For clarify the base pointer can be omitted since it doesn't need to be present. `-momit-leaf-base-pointer` can be specified.
+For clarify the base pointer can be omitted since it doesn't need to be present. `-momit-leaf-frame-pointer` can be specified.

 Machine model